trandinhkhoa/distributed-system-project/README.md

 # distributed-system-project
+This small project aims to reverse an unsalted hash.
+By coordinating the computation between multiple computers, we reduced the computation time of the dictionary attack.
+The server store the dictionary.
+The clients/worker (clients = workers, sorry for the confusing terminology here) ask the server for work (part of the dictionary) to work on.
+For example, the big dictionary is partitioned to 4 parts corresponding to 4 servers available.
+All clients in parallel ask for different part and bruteforcing them to improve the speed of the hash reversal process.

 # NOTE:
-- Run the command from the root directory of the project
+- Run the commands from the root directory of the project
-- The client can also be understood as the worker who receive data and do the computation

 # 0. Compile and clean
 Compiling: